Hrayasa/F1-Analytic/README.md

 # F1-Analytic
-Project analysis and gives a visual representation of the race related data using FastF1 Data set &amp; is coded using Python.
-StreamLit is used to give a visual representation of the data
+Project analysis visually represents the race-related data using FastF1 Data set & is coded using Python.
+StreamLit is used to provide a visual representation of the data.
+Run the f1_streamlit.py to view/visualize the data